AlteracValleyHumber2019/CoreGame/README.md

 After a timer is completed, dead players come back to life at the nearest Graveyard.

 ##### Capturing
-While a player is close enough to a valid capturable point, they will assist in the process of gaining poccession.
+While a player is close enough to a valid capturable point, they will assist in the process of gaining posession.

 ##### Abilities
 ###### Single Target